 Ask your senior loved one what’s most important to them when thinking about where they want to move, and pay close attention to what comes to their mind first.
 These early thoughts can indicate any strong preferences and deal-breakers they have, which can be helpful to create a shorter list of choices.

 For example, if they say they want to live somewhere affordable, moving to Denmark or the Bahamas might not be the best option because these countries are expensive.
 If they don’t want to worry about shoveling snow off the driveway in the winter, they probably wouldn’t enjoy life in Japan.
 Also, if a medical condition discourages them from being in the heat too long; they can’t afford to live in a country like Spain that’s hot year-round.
+Maybe they are only interested in the best english-speaking countries to retire.

 Regardless of their desires, it’s not selfish to consider how you and the rest of their family will factor into their new life abroad.
 For example, is it financially feasible for someone in the family to travel to check in on them?
 After all, they likely won’t be taking the family with them to their new home, so picking somewhere that’s less of a hassle to visit can be beneficial.